sneeu/moreitertools/README.md

 # `moreitertools`

-A collection of some more itertools that are useful from time to time.
+A collection of some more `itertools` (and maybe some `functools` too) that are useful from time to time.

 ## `windows`